suncoast-devs/handbook/lessons/js-dom/lecture.md

 firstListItem.classList.add('small')
 ```

-- Since we add/remove classes so often we can even `toggle` them on and off
+- Since we add/remove classes so often, we can even `toggle` them on and off

 ```js
 firstListItem.classList.toggle('small')